 - What Options and Features do you Want?
 These can effect your price so look at what’s available and choose which you would like to have.

-- Get Car Insurance Quotes – Once you determine what car you want, call around and get auto insurance quotes for Full Coverage – factor this amount into your budget.
+- Get Car Insurance Quotes – Once you determine what car you want, call around and get auto insurance quotes for Full Coverage – factor this amount into your monthly budget.

 Step 3.
 Arrange for Your Financing